kylegk/library/app/README.md

 </summary>
 <br/>

 Get an array of book objects.
+<br/><br/>
 Returns <code>HTTP 200</code> upon succes.

 ##### Request

 This method does not require a request body.
-The method does however, have a notion of search as well as very limited pagination controls.
+Callers have access to search functionality, as well as some rudimentary pagination controls.

-<br/><br/>
-The caller can search the collection by providing a key/value pair for each of the fields they wish to search on/for.
+Callers can search the collection by providing a key/value pair for each of the fields they wish to search on/for.
 For example, if a caller wanted to limit results to only those books whose title include the word `book`, the caller would simply need to append `title=book` to the query string.
-<br/><br/>

 The pagination features for this API are incomplete.
 A caller can limit the maximum number of results returned from this method by including `limit=n` in the query string, where `n` is an integer value (**NOTE:** The default limit is `10`).

-<br/><br/>
-If the total number of results of the query exceed the limit, the caller can provide a `page` value to get a subset of results limited by the value of `limit`.
-For example, if the collection had twenty books, and the caller did not provide a limit, the caller would receive the first ten results.
-If the caller wanted to retrieve results eleven through twenty, the caller would need to append `page=2` to the query string.
+If the total number of results of the query exceed the limit, the caller can provide a `page=n` value to get another subset of results equal to the value of the `limit` parameter.
+For all queries, the first subset of results are returned in the first page (i.e. `page=1`).

+As an example, if the collection contains thirty books, the caller would be required to set `page=2` to retrieve items eleven through twenty, assuming the limit is `10`.
+Likewise, if the caller wanted to retrieve the last ten items in the collection, the caller would need to provide `page=3` in the query string to receive items twenty one through thirty.

+As this pagination implementation is incomplete, the body of the response does not include the necessary information to fully implement paginated controls in an application consuming this API.
+A future iteration of this method would provide a wrapper to the response body that includes a total count of records matching the query provided, as well as pagination information informing the caller which page they're currently receiving and if there are additional pages to consume.

 ##### Response